0

 Local Women's Cooperative

-A local women's cooperative produces natural products such as soaps, jams, and chutneys.
+DADA Cooperative, a local women's cooperative produces natural products such as soaps, jams, and chutneys.
 Volunteers support the women in production, gain insights into environmentally friendly manufacturing processes, and contribute to the economic independence of the cooperative.
 Through exchanges with the members, they promote social participation and the empowerment of women.

 English Club